wechaty/docusaurus/docusaurus/docs/polyglot/python/overview.md

 ## History

-For more information on the Python-Wechaty releases and its history the below link can be visited.
+For more information on the Python-Wechaty releases and history, visit the link below.

 * [Python Wechaty Beta Released: A Simple Bot, wj-Mcat, Jun 17, 2020](https://wechaty.js.org/2020/06/17/python-wechaty-beta-released/)